Skip to content

 PhD Study: Who Makes It In and Who Waits?
 Temporal Dynamics in Adult Formal Care amid Funding Cutbacks

-What are we trying to do?
+What were we trying to do?

-Why is this important?
+Why was this important?

-How are we doing it?
+How did we do it?

-The research will answer three main questions:
+The research answered three main questions:

 More information